 Breathing difficulties are common and can be the result of structural spinal problems, asthma, COPD, anxiety, and associated with other health problems.

-Anyone who has suffered with breathing difficulties understands the anxiety and fear that accompanies the terror of- am I going to suffocate?
+Anyone who has suffered from breathing difficulties understands the anxiety and fear that accompanies the terror of- am I going to suffocate?
 I remember being 12 years old running around the outside of our little league baseball field when suddenly breathing became difficult.
 Immediately my mind started to race and I worried that I may die as I was increasingly having difficulty breathing.
-For me this was a one time occurrence.
+For me, this was a one-time occurrence.

 However, millions of Americans live with breathing difficulties and the lifestyle modifications and emotional trauma that can associate it.
-In this article we will discuss some of the common breathing difficulties that people suffer from, their mechanisms , and natural things you can do to help your bodies own healing system recover lost health.
+In this article, we will discuss some of the common breathing difficulties that people suffer from, their mechanisms, and natural things you can do to help your body's own healing system recover lost health.

 Just as your shoulder muscle can spasm so to can your diaphragm.
-When a muscle is tight it is not able to preform its job as well and can result in breathing difficulties.
+When a muscle is tight it is not able to perform its job as well and can result in breathing difficulties.